Railroad electrification in the United States: Long tunnels

-Long, deep tunnels provide poor ventilation for steam locomotives, to the point where crews had to wear oxygen masks to avoid asphyxiation.
-The ventilation problem also limited the frequency of trains through these tunnels.
-The Cascade Tunnel is a good example.
-Also see the proposed North–South Rail Link.
+Long, deep tunnels provided poor ventilation for steam locomotives and their crews.
+To combat this, bespoke solutions such as wearing oxygen masks or using cab-forward locomotives became necessary to avoid asphyxiation.
+These ventilation problems also limited the frequency of trains through these tunnels, as smoke needed to be cleared before the next train could pass.
+The Cascade Tunnel is a good example of where these problems prompted electrification.
+Also see the Milwaukee Road's Pacific Extension.

 Mountains

 The electric locomotive has many advantages in mountainous terrain, including better adhesion, greater power at low speeds, no requirements for fueling or watering, and regenerative braking.
-The planned California High-Speed Rail system, for example requires electrification to achieve acceptable speeds through the Tehachapi Mountains.
+The under-construction California High-Speed Rail system, for example, will require electrification to achieve acceptable speeds through the Tehachapi Mountains.

 Traffic density

 Extremely high-traffic lines can readily recoup the high capital investment of electrification by the savings accrued during operation.
 The savings typically result from improved utilization of trains, and lower maintenance costs.

 Short-distance commuter operations

-Suburban commuter trains are an ideal subject for electrification since electric multiple units possess rapid acceleration, fast braking (sometimes regenerative braking) and the ability to change direction without running a locomotive around.
+Suburban commuter trains are an ideal subject for electrification since electric multiple units possess rapid acceleration, fast braking (sometimes regenerative braking), and the ability to change direction without running a locomotive around.
 It also reduces diesel locomotive emissions in relatively high-density areas.